Maritime Safety Courses & Marine Accident nvestigation Courses for Seafarers on Ro-Ro, Passenger and Merchant Ships

 - Crowd Management, Passenger Safety and Safety Training for Personnel Providing Direct Services to Passengers in Passenger Spaces: This course covers the mandatory minimum training requirements for personnel on passenger and Ro-Ro ships and is based on the provisions of section A-V/2 of the STCW Code.

 - Proficiency in Crisis Management and Human Behavior Training Including Passenger Safety, Cargo Safety and Hull Integrity Training: This course covers the mandatory training requirements for masters, chief mates, chief engineer officers, second engineer officers and every person assigned immediate responsibility for embarking and disembarking passengers, loading, discharging or securing cargo or closing hull openings on board passenger and Ro-Ro ships.
-It is based on the provisions of section A-V/2 and table A-V/2 of the STCW Code.
+It is based on the provisions of section A-V/2 and regulation V/2 of the STCW Code.

 Safety Investigation Courses